top of page

 ACT NOW!

-We are coming together on International Tenants Day, on Monday, October 2nd at 5PM, to demand immediate action from the City of Toronto to address profit-driven demovictions and tenants rights.
+We came together on International Tenants Day, on Monday, October 2nd at 5PM, to demand immediate action from the City of Toronto to address profit-driven demovictions and tenants rights.

 There are over 70 building applications in the City of Toronto that will demolish dense purpose-built rental buildings to build luxury condominiums.